-If you want to live more sustainably in your day to day life one relatively simple but powerful way is to reject fast fashion and wear more in the way of sustainable fabrics.
+If you want to live more sustainably in your day-to-day life one relatively simple but powerful way is to reject fast fashion and wear more in the way of sustainable fabrics.

 Here’s the lowdown on sustainable fabrics and how choose the best for you and your family.